evenmn/mdlj-python/README.md

 ```

 ## Example: 864 particles in three dimensions with PBC
-A more complex example where 6x6x6x4=864 particles in three dimensions interact and where the boundaries are periodic is shown below.
+A more advanced example where 6x6x6x4=864 particles in three dimensions interact and where the boundaries are periodic is shown below.
 The particles are initialized in a face-centered cube, and the initial temperature is 300K (2.5 in Lennard-Jones units).
 We first perform an equilibration run, and then a production run.
 ``` python
 from mdsolver import MDSolver
 from mdsolver.initposition import FCC